Jithin-Jude/jithin-jude/README.md

 ### Hi there 👋

 Jithin from Kerala, India.
-Currently working as Software Development Engineer.<br/>
+Currently working as Software Developer.<br/>
 I worked major part of my career remotely.
 And I believe self-management is the prime quality for remote work.